policykit/policykit/docs/source/gettingstarted.rst

         GovernanceProcess.objects.filter(plugin__community=metagov_community)
         SlackEmojiVote.objects.filter(status='pending', plugin__community__slug="my-slug")

-.. _set-up-integrations:
+.. _Set up Integrations:
 Set up Integrations
 ^^^^^^^^^^^^^^^^^^^

 Before your instance of PolicyKit can be installed onto external platforms, you'll need to go through setup steps for each integration that you want to support.

-See the :doc:`integration<integrations>` page for a list of PolicyKit capabilities supported by each platform integration.
+See the :doc:`Integrations <integrations>` page for a list of PolicyKit capabilities supported by each platform integration.

 Slack
 """""
 The Slack integration is facilitated through the Metagov plugin.

-Slack requires an initial setup process to create bots/apps and allow the developer to store Slack Client IDs and secrets on the PolicyKit server.
+Slack requires an initial setup process to create bots/apps and allow the developer to store Slack Client IDs and Secrets on the PolicyKit server.

 Begin by creating a new app.